jenyap/video-annotation-tool/README.md

 ## Post-Processing
 To visualize the importance map as an mp4 video please use ```${Project_Dir}/post_processing/annotations.py```

+## Dataset:
+For our research we used a subset of videos from CLIC 2021 video compression [challenge](http://compression.cc/tasks/).
+The videos we used can be found [here](https://drive.google.com/file/d/1cpZCgHmjBVekkLTNtGFIxsvsCDpC1VYU/view?usp=sharing).

+We used MTurk to annotate the videos using this tool, the results can be found [here](https://drive.google.com/file/d/15EmjVRofnlrc0nk4g5HfqIcvE5n_gi2G/view?usp=sharing).

+We created an average importance map based on the MTurk user annotations.
+We encoded each video twice using x264: (1) with the importance map (2) without the importance map (baseline).
+One can find the videos and the average importance map [here](https://drive.google.com/file/d/1rI-eg_N5LfDcWQhB9Dy6dVH4r43qHMxB/view?usp=sharing).

 ## Acknowledgement
 We would like to thank Ayal Mittelman and Itamar Raviv for helping develop the video annotation tool.